Scranton Truck Accident Lawyer

 Your Financial Losses

 Economic damages cover the measurable costs of your accident.
-This includes all your medical expenses – not just what you’ve paid, but future treatment, surgeries, rehabilitation, and any medical equipment you’ll need.
-You can also recover lost wages from time off work and reduced earning capacity if your injuries prevent you from returning to your previous job.
+This includes all your medical costs.
+It covers what you have paid for and future treatments, surgeries, rehabilitation, and any medical equipment you need.
+You can recover lost wages if you miss work.
+You can also claim for reduced earning capacity if your injuries stop you from returning to your old job.

 Property damage to your vehicle and any other out-of-pocket expenses related to the crash are also covered.
 Our Scranton attorneys carefully document every financial impact to ensure nothing gets overlooked.